Web Scraping API Python Tutorial: Extract Data in 5 Minutes

 )

-The key insight: the same code works on every website.
+The key insight: the same request shape works across many public pages.
 Change the URL, keep the prompt.
 Or change the prompt, keep the URL.
-No rewriting selectors per site.
+Keep explicit failure handling for pages that block automated access.

 Real projects involve scraping hundreds of pages.
 Here's a production-ready batch scraper with concurrency: